 The incentive that was least popular among the reviewers was ´publication of the review with the article´.
 This is however practiced by several journals, although I wonder how many potential reviewers actually shy away from reviewing for these journals precisely for that reason.
 It is one thing to critically review a manuscript of a colleague in your field anonymously, but when you know your review and your name will be published alongside the article you will tend to choose your words more carefully and the review will thus take more time.

 Recognition for peer review

 In the past years, many reviewers complained about the lack of recognition for the reviewer tasks: everyone is expected to review but no one is rewarded for it, as no one can see the effort put in.
 Therefore in 2012, a new initiative was launched, Publons, where every reviewer can create a profile to keep track of their peer review and editorial activities.
 This way, reviewing work is made visible and becomes a measurable research output that can be reported on a resume.
 In addition, as academics are usually asked to review if they have a good standing in a field, a strong Publons record can be seen as evidence of a good standing and influence in the field.
-Currently, over 450,000 reviewers have a Publons profile and over 2.5 million reviews have been entered.
+Currently, over 1.8 million reviewers have a Publons profile and many millions of reviews have been entered.
 It will be interesting to see whether now, as the number of Publons records is growing, the willingness to accept review tasks is increasing as well.